fadli-ali/aws-cost-alert/README.md

 This project automatically sends me an email if my AWS spending goes above $10 in a month.
 No manual checking required.
 It runs on its own 24/7.

 ## Why I built this
-As someone learning AWS, it's easy to accidentally leave services running and get charged without knowing.
-This system gives me a safety net so I always know what's happening with my bill.
+As someone learning AWS, it is easy to accidentally leave services running and get charged without knowing.
+This system gives me a safety net so I always know what is happening with my bill.

 ## How it works
 1. **AWS Budgets** monitors my account spending every day